 Q.1.
 Explain the role of pituitary gonadotropins during the follicular and ovulatory phases of the menstrual cycle.
 Describe the shifts in steroidal secretions.

 A.1.
 The menstrual flow is due to the breakdown of the lining of the uterine endometrium and blood vessels which forms the liquid discharged from the vagina.
 The menstrual cycle is controlled through the pituitary gland by the hypothalamus.
 Changes in the ovary and uterus during the menstrual cycle is due to the fluctuation in the levels of ovarian and pituitary hormones.
 Towards the end of the menstrual phase, the pituitary FSH eventually increases which causes the development of the follicles inside the ovaries.
 Both the FSH and LH attain a peak level during the mid of the cycle.
 This speedy secretion of LH leads to LH surge which induces rupture of the Graafian follicle and hence the ovulation.
 During the maturation of follicles, more of estrogen is secreted causing a surge in FSH and LH from the anterior pituitary.
 The LH surge causes ovulation.
 The LH also induces luteinisation.
-The LH hormone causes the conversion of empty follicle into the corpus luteum.
+The LH hormone causes the conversion of the empty follicle into the corpus luteum.
 The Corpus luteum produces steroidal hormones – progesterone and estrogen.
 These hormones govern the growth and maintenance of the uterine endometrium for probable implantation.

 Q.2.
 Explain in detail the difference between the meiotic division of oogenesis and spermatogenesis.